Image-Analysis for Biologists

 So far, we have held six summer-schools (see below) and more are planned.

-We are happy to announce that this year's edition will be in person again.
+We are happy to announce that this year's edition will be in person in Lausanne.
 We are looking forward to an interesting and inspiring week of bio-image analysis.

 Best regards from the